-An FTR obligation can be in the counter-flow direction and can require a payment from the FTR holder.
+20 An FTR obligation can be in the counter-flow direction and can require a payment from the FTR holder.

-&quot;Loop Flows" cannot be directly calculated and, in this context, would be measured as real-time flows less the calculated real-time market flows from PJM, SPP, and the MISO commercial flows (which include MISO market flows and the impacts of physical transactions).
-For example, when Southern Company generation serves its own load, some of this would flow over the MISO transmission system and this would be "loop flow."
+21 "Loop Flows" cannot be directly calculated and, in this context, would be measured as real-time flows less the calculated real-time market flows from PJM, SPP, and the MISO commercial flows (which include MISO market flows and the impacts of physical transactions).
 The day-ahead model includes assumptions on loop flows that are anticipated to occur in real time.